pzaino/thecrowler/doc/timeseries.md

 6. **Choose dedupe and scope.** Most persisted object facts should use `object`; lifecycle transition metrics often rely on their stable transition identity; use `none` only for intentional event streams.
 7. **Add only bounded dimensions.** Dimensions should be useful filters with low cardinality.
 If a field can grow with every page, product, user, URL, or token, keep it in provenance/source data rather than as a dimension.
 8. **Set privacy before enabling.** Start with `hash_only: true`, `store_value_text: false`, short `max_value_length`, and redaction patterns.
 Loosen only when the value is safe and needed in API responses.
-9. **Register the metric.** Mirror the configuration into `TimeSeriesMetrics` with provisioning code, a migration, or an operator integration.
-YAML validation does not populate the table in v1.
+9. **Register the metric.** Start or reload the crawler so `SyncConfiguredTimeSeriesMetrics` mirrors the YAML entry into `TimeSeriesMetrics`, or upsert it explicitly from provisioning code, a migration, or an operator integration.
 10. **Verify with a small crawl.** Confirm the source fact exists, then query `/v1/timeseries/metrics`, `/v1/timeseries/observations`, and finally `/v1/timeseries` after aggregation runs.

 ### Common metric patterns